Cat Girl

-Cat Girl is a 1957 horror film directed by Alfred Shaughnessy and starring Barbara Shelley, Robert Ayres, and Kay Callard.
+The Cat Girl is a 1957 horror film directed by Alfred Shaughnessy and starring Barbara Shelley, Robert Ayres, and Kay Callard.
 It was produced by Herbert Smith and Lou Rusoff.
 The film was an unofficial remake of Val Lewton's Cat People (1942).
-In the United States American International Pictures released Cat Girl on a double bill with The Amazing Colossal Man (1957).

-This was the first of two cat-related films starring Barbara Shelley, the other being The Shadow of the Cat (1961).
+This was the first of two cat-related films starring Barbara Shelley, the other being the British Hammer film The Shadow of the Cat (1961).

 Plot

 Leonora Johnson is a young woman who returns to her ancestral home and is told by her uncle Edmund Brandt of her legacy – she will inherit the large ancestral home and money, but also a family curse: she will be possessed by the spirit of a leopard, as members of her family have been for centuries.
 Edmund is then killed by his pet leopard, fulfilling the curse, which states that its victims must die in their 70th year.
 A fruitless search is made for the leopard.
 Leonora's husband Richard, who had insisted on accompanying her to the house, even though she had been instructed to come alone, has clearly married Leonora for the wealth that is to come to her.
 He had also insisted that their friends Allan and Cathy, another couple, come with them to the house, mainly to expedite his affair with Cathy.
 When Leonora sees Richard and Cathy making love in the woods, she looks up and sees the leopard in a tree.
 The leopard then attacks and kills Richard, while Cathy runs away.

 Leonora tells the police that she is a were-cat and responsible for Richard's death and that they must arrest her, but since Cathy saw Richard being attacked by the leopard, they believe Leonora is in need of medical help.
 Leonora's former boyfriend, Dr. Brian Marlowe is back visiting in the area.
 He is a psychiatrist and believes that Leonora is suffering from delusions.
 He asks her to admit herself to a medical facility, to which she agrees, but she senses that the leopard has followed her to London.
 Leonora becomes jealous of Brian's wife Dorothy, whose life may now be in serious danger.
 Will Brian be able to help her in time to save his wife's life?